 It’s also great to have a teacher to answer any specific questions you may have.
 I found it helpful having an expert there to answer my questions about grammar and let me in on some colloquial local lingo.

 You may even be introduced to new language books you may not have considered before (like I was).
 Sometimes it’s helpful to step outside your comfort zone and try new things!

 Top FREE Resources: Language learning apps for travel

 Obviously, there are more apps out there than I suggest below.
 I have been using these three language learning apps for travel for the last 6-12 years and find they work best for me.
 However, it’s a good idea to branch out and find the ones that will work for you.
 These are some ideas to get you started:

 Memrise is an amazing little program that has courses based on user-content.
 It’s a unique way of learning because it’s fully personalised to you.
 It uses memes to help remember words or phrases of your target language.
 Yes, seriously!
 It really does make learning fun because it’s so customised.

 I found this invaluable to learning the Japanese alphabets Hiragana and Katakana.
 If you’re a visual learner like me you’ll find it’s a very effective way to remember all the symbols and sounds!
 It’s available as a smartphone app and also desktop version.

-In saying that, sometimes Duolingo will have an easier phrase to remember than the ones featured in the Memrise courses so it’s good to use both.
+In saying that, sometimes Duolingo will have an easier phrase to remember than the ones featured in the Memrise courses or printed phrasebooks, so it’s good to use both.
 It helps to reinforce the phrases you learnt from Memrise and allows you to choose a phrase that works best for you.

 Pinterest is a virtual “pinboard” that doubles as a search engine so you can explore thousands of “cheat sheets” and save them for easy reference later.
 It’s loaded with handy images and infographics, which are awesome for learning the basic phrases of your target language in a visual way.
 You can find more info and ideas here.